Rockbot Business Glossary

 - Each Product Line Item connects to one Zone

-A Billing Entity represents an invoicing arrangement—a specific entity that receives bills and makes payments.
+An invoicing arrangement — a specific entity that receives bills and makes payments.
 One Account can have multiple Billing Entities (different divisions, franchisees, or payment arrangements), but each Billing Entity belongs to one Account.

 Billing Entity separates "who is our customer" (Account) from "who pays the bills" (Billing Entity).
 This distinction is critical: our customer count (Accounts) is far smaller than our billing arrangement count (Billing Entities).